junesirius/junesirius.github.io/_posts/Supernatural/2025-06-30-SPN-Unchanging-channels.md

 "Dean," Castiel's voice shifts a little -- the pitch is lighter, as if he's holding back the tiniest grin, "I think it is *you* in my space now.
 Literally."

 Dean's one hundred percent sure his cheeks are burning now.
 "Shut up."
-He snaps, rubbing his own face.
+He snaps, rubbing his face.

 The angel falls silent just as he's told.